ellisgl/GeekLab-GLPDO2/README.md

 Prepares and executes the statement

 Statement->getDebug()<br/>
-Returns the the SQL query string might look like for debuging purposes.
+Returns the the SQL query string might look like for debugging purposes.